the Parker-Eakins Buildings & Wharf

 To achieve this goal, the company recognized and took advantage of the many new commercial opportunities that came their way.
 With their fleet of trading vessels Parker-Eakins & Co. carried lumber, fish and farm produce to the West Indies, bringing back sugar, molasses and rum.
 Company-owned vessels carried Nova Scotia products such as lumber, cured fish and potatoes to Great Britain and other European destinations.
 They returned with manufactured goods and raw materials, including salt, which was also imported in abundance from the West Indies.

 Over the years Parker-Eakins & Co. has been a producer of raw materials, a manufacturer, an importing and exporting house, a shipowner and operator, a trading house, a fish processor, packer, and shipper, and an outfitter for farmers, fishermen, and lumbermen.
-The success of the company has been marked by its longevity and commercial impact on the Yarmouth area.
+The success of the company has been marked by its longevity and commercial

 Goods for Sale • Ships for Hire

 Parker-Eakins & Co. was founded in 1874 by Arthur White Eakins and Edward F. Parker.
-Later that year Abel Cutler
+Later that year Abel Cutler Robbins joined the fledgling company as a partner, bringing with him fresh capital to help finance the new venture.

 In the early days of its development the company occupied property known as Young’s Wharf.
 Built by John Young in 1867-68, the wharf had been used by the firm of Young, Kinney and Corning, fish-exporters and shipowners.
 The wharf proved eminently suitable to the needs of Parker-Eakins & Co. and in 1877, it was purchased to meet the demands of rapidly growing markets.
 It was not long before the property was added to and rail lines laid to connect the wharf with the lines of the Dominion Atlantic Railroad, thereby expediting the loading and unloading of vessels at the wharf – a task previously undertaken by ox-cart.